srikanthmekala500/DSA-in-JavaScript/theory/react.md

 **Defining a Constructor**
  -  The constructor method is defined within a class and is called automatically when a **new instance of the class is created**.
   - **Inside the constructor, the this keyword refers to the new object being created.** It is used to set properties on the object.
-  - In a derived class (a class that extends another class), you must call super() before using this in the constructor.
-This calls the parent class’s constructor.
+  - In a derived class (a class that extends another class), you must call **super() before using this in the constructor.
+This calls the parent class’s constructor.**
+  - The super keyword is used to call the **constructor of the parent class and to access its methods**.
+  - When you extend a class, you need to call the parent **class’s constructor using super() before you can use this in the derived class.**
+  - **Props**
+      **Props are passed to class components in the same way as functional components**.
+They are accessed using **this.props.**
+ - The **extends keyword**is a powerful feature in JavaScript that enhances object-oriented programming by allowing classes to inherit from other classes
+ -
+- **Static Methods and Properties**
+        -Static methods and properties are also inherited by the child class.
+  -**render()**
   - **The render() method**returns the JSX (JavaScript XML) that describes the component’s layout.
 This JSX is then converted into actual HTML elements in the DOM.
   - The render() method is called whenever there is a **change in the component’s state or props**.
 This ensures that the UI is always **up-to-date with the latest data.**
   - **The render() method** must return a **single root element**.
 If you need to return multiple elements, you should wrap them in a **single container element like a <div> or use React fragments**.